-- · Let the class know that today is song day! - We're going to learn a song together. - Start with a simple song, either written out or projected on the screen. - Point to the chorus and be sure that the class knows how it goes before you begin on the song. - Blast through the song, singing it with them in the beginning, then see what happens when you get to the part where it calls the chorus.
+- Let the class know that today is song day! - We're going to learn a song together. - o Start with a simple song either written out or projected on the screen - Point to the chorus and be sure that the class knows how it goes before you begin on the rest of the song - Blast through the song, singing it with them in the beginning, then see what happens when you get to the part where it calls the chorus